AmrAshraf/AndroShield/installation_instructions.md

 # Installation Process

-Download or Clone the project and extract the folders under your desired folder (i.e. C:\)
+Download or Clone the project and extract the folders under C:\

 1. Droidbot installation instructions:
    - Perform the following CMD instructions: